The Story Of The Urethane Skateboard Wheel

 “We realized it was a bad decision,” says Frank.
 “Our wheels were dogs compared to Road Rider.”

 Unfortunately, mass production being what it is, Bahne/Cadillac had a million wheels to contend with.
 In due course, Bahne pulled out of the skateboard industry.
-Road Rider Wheels went on to become a market leader, along with Kryptonics and Sims.
+Road Rider wheels became a market leader, along with Kryptonics and Sims.

 Frank’s New Direction